OpenDrives Announces New Funding Led by IAG Capital Partners and Appoints Trevor Morgan as CEO

 This leadership transition completes OpenDrives’ successful evolution from a hardware-centric offering to a pure-play software platform purpose-built to manage the complex requirements of high-end video data at scale.

 In late 2025, OpenDrives completed development of the first version of Astraeus, an innovative, advanced data services platform based on Kubernetes.
-Astraeus extends the capabilities of OpenDrives’ flagship Atlas product, which is trusted by many of the world’s leading content creators, including Disney Entertainment, Fox Sports, Warner Bros.
-Discovery, HBO, CNN, NBC News, NFL Media, NFL Films, MLB Network, LA Kings, and Paramount.
+Astraeus extends the capabilities of OpenDrives’ flagship Atlas product, which is trusted by many of the world’s major broadcasters, professional sports organizations, and post-production studios and networks.

 “We could not be more optimistic about OpenDrives’ future in delivering the world’s leading video data management platform for media, entertainment, professional sports, and corporate video production teams,” said Joel Whitley, Partner at IAG Capital Partners.